-Having the spices you need for a particular dish already measured and mixed can save lots of time, not to mention rummaging through the cupboards while trying to get dinner started.
+Having the herb and spices you need for a particular dish already measured and mixed can save lots of time, not to mention rummaging through the cupboards, trying to find the right spices, while trying to get dinner started.
 After you have tried some of our signature blends, mix up some of your own, using your favorite combinations.
-We are sure you will find lots more uses than those listed in the chart below.
+We are sure you will find many more uses than those listed in the chart below.
+Start with the suggested examples uses listed for each herb and spice.
 And while you are at it, keep these in mind for gifts.
 Just put them in a pretty jar and attach a few recipes suggestions with a ribbon.

 |Anise||Spice: whole or ground. |